jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Host-Service-Level-Agreement-SLA.md

 Data Persistence: Not less than 99.9999999%

 Data persistence is counted by service period.
 One service period is a natural month.
 If it is less than one month, it is not counted as one service period.
+The data only refer to the data stored in Cloud Disk Service

 Data Persistence Calculation Formula: Virtual machine disk with good data per service term/(virtual machine disk with good data per service cycle + virtual machine disk with data loss per service cycle).